MarzouguiAhmed9/Ship-a-Service-End-to-End-CI-CD-on-Managed-Kubernetes-ahmed/OPERATIONS.md

 Rolling update strategy is applied.

-/healthz endpoint monitored; automatic rollback triggers if deployment fails.
+/healthz endpoint is monitored; automatic rollback triggers on failure.

-Manual approval required in the GitHub Actions workflow for production.
+Manual approval is required in GitHub Actions workflow for production.

 2️⃣ Rollbacks

-Helm Automated Rollback
+Automated Helm Rollback

-All Helm deployments in this project use the --atomic flag, which automatically reverts the release if health checks fail.
-For example, in production:

-# 🔟 Helm deploy with automated rollback
+All deployments use --atomic:

 - name: Helm deploy
   working-directory: charts/app
   run: |